JustToThePoint English Website Version

 pct start $CTID

-# Wait a few seconds for the container to boot up
+# (Optional) Wait a few seconds for the container to boot up.

 sleep 5

-# Initialize the pacman keyring and update the package repository
+# Initialize and populate pacman keyring (required for package verification)

 pct exec $CTID -- pacman-key --init